kubernetes-sigs/network-policy-api/site-src/npeps/npep-126-egress-traffic-control.md

 ## TLDR

-This NPEP proposes adding support for cluster egress (northbound) traffic control in the `AdminNetworkPolicy` and `BaselineAdminNetworkPolicy` API objects.
+This NPEP proposes adding support for cluster egress (northbound) traffic control in the `ClusterNetworkPolicy` API object.

 ## Goals